RehabEngGroup/MOtoNMS/docs/source/manual/acquisitionInterface.rst

    :scale: 70
    :figclass: align-center

-   Acquisition Interface GUI.
+   Acquisition Interface: how to set the motion direction for each trial.
 This step of the GUI will ask you the leg that strikes on each force platform, and the direction of motion for each of your input data file.
-If your subject is moving ``forward``, you do not need to do anything: this is the default option already set.
-If it is not, you can choose among the following additional options: ``backward``, ``90left``, ``90right``. *Right* and *left* (as well as *forward* and *backward*) are defined with respect to the positive direction of the global reference system.
-If your data do not fit to any of the available choices, please select the remaining option (``-``, i.e. *unconventional* in the ``acquisition.xml`` file).
-For static trials, please indicate the direction your subject is looking towards.
+This information allows to support trials with different motion directions.
+Indeed, extra rotations can be required to align data with the positive direction of OpenSim coordinate system (CS).

 .. _`acquisitionSetupFiles`: